hwarnecke/master_thesis/README.md

 The data_handling folder contains different scripts that are or were used to fetch data and create permanent llama_index compatible data stores, mostly using ElasticSearch.

 When first cloning this repository you probably need to create the data store before running any RAG system.
-You can find the files for that in data_handling/DataStores/.
+You can find the files for that in **data_handling/DataStores/**.

-All files relating to the experiment itself can be found in the Experiment folder.
+**All files relating to the experiment itself can be found in the Experiment folder**.

 ## Creating the Datastore Index